leonardorsihd/leonardorsihd/README.md

 <div style="display: flex; align-items: center">
-    <h1 class="md-end-block md-heading">Hey there, Welcome to my bio</h1>
+    <h1 class="md-end-block md-heading">Hey there, welcome to my bio</h1>
 </div>
-I'm Leonardo Nunes, a MAGIC XPA and web developer who is passionate about technology and always interested in group work, as I expand my network being able to share experiences and knowledge.
+I'm Leonardo Nunes, a MAGIC XPA and web developer who is passionate about technology and always interested in group work, as I expand my network being able to share experiences and knowledge.<br>

 I am currently studying **web development** as I learn new stacks in order to bring easy way outs to complicated scenarios.
 Soon you'll be able to see new projects I've been working on and contributing to using my tech stack to improve my code skills, stay tunned!!